psypanda/hashID/README.md

 Contribute
 ------
 Contributing to this project can be done in various ways:
-* Add currently unsupported hash types
+* Add currently unsupported hashes
-* Change/Fix/Enhance existing regular expression
+* Change/Fix/Enhance existing regular expressions
 * Provide reading resources on specific hash types in [hashinfo.xlsx](hashinfo.xlsx)

 Credits